Duration:

 Please note that this course offering is provisional, and may be subject to change.

 Option papers enable students to pursue issues of particular interest in greater depth, whilst developing their specialist skills and applying them to the Internet and its evolving technologies.
-Students are required to take two option papers and four methods option papers from a list of option courses offered by the Oxford Internet Institute.
+Students are required to take three option papers in total from a list of option courses offered by the Oxford Internet Institute: one substantive option paper, one methods paper, and one further option paper from either category.
 Please note that this course offering is provisional, and may be subject to change.

-Each student will select two option papers from the list below.
+Each student will select at least one substantive option from the list below:

 Students will be required to complete a thesis of up to 15,000 words on a topic of their choosing after discussion with their supervisor.
 This provides students with the opportunity to apply the methods and approaches they have covered in the other parts of the course and carry out a substantive piece of academic research on a specialist topic of their choosing.